Pride flag set on fire outside NYC restaurant

 Surveillance footage of the incident, released by the New York City Police Department, shows a woman exiting a white SUV before walking up to the restaurant and setting its rainbow pride flag on fire with what appears to be a cigarette lighter.

-Police said no one was injured and that the restaurant, Little Prince in Manhattan’s tony Soho neighborhood, only suffered exterior damages.
+Police said no one was injured and that the restaurant, Little Prince in Manhattan’s SoHo neighborhood, only suffered exterior damages.

+🚨WANTED for ARSON: On 2/20 at 1:35AM at 199 Prince St in Manhattan, a white SUV pulled over & an unknown individual exited & approached the establishment.
+The individual proceeded to ignite a fire to a gay pride flag hanging in front.
+Any info?
+DM @NYPDTips, or call 800-577-TIPS pic.twitter.com/VBKmQVRSmL

 The NYPD added that its Hate Crime Task Force is investigating the incident and asked the public for help to identify the suspected arsonist, whose face is visible in the released security footage.